mohamedalysayed/SplashFOAM/README.md

 # SplashFOAM
-A dynamic GUI-based program for OpenFOAM.
+A modular GUI for streamlined CFD workflows across all OpenFOAM versions.

 ## TOC
 - [Overview](#overview)